mirte-robot/mirte-documentation/doc/robots/mirte_master/mirte_master.md

 Download the latest uf2 from [here](https://github.com/mirte-robot/Telemetrix4RpiPico/pull/14) (build and deploy -> summary -> artifacts) and upload it with picotool ( `sudo picotool load -f Telemetrix4RpiPico.uf2` ).

 ## Electronics
-The Mirte-master is built to be as easy to work with as possible, there should be no need to change anything in the electronics.
+The MIRTE Master is built to be as easy to work with as possible, there should be no need to change anything in the electronics.

-The Mirte-master has 4 PCBs:
+The MIRTE Master has 4 PCBs:
-- Mirte compute (main pcb), with a Pico
+- MIRTE compute (main pcb), with a Pico
-- Mirte Sense and Control, connecting the motor drivers, encoders, main PCB and the sonars together
+- MIRTE Sense and Control, connecting the motor drivers, encoders, main PCB and the sonars together
 - ~~BMS board, converting the JST-XH connector of the LiPo battery to the JST-PH connector of the 3s BMS~~
 - USB switch board, switching the power of the Orbbec Astra depth camera